weblancaster/expressjs-static-boilerplate/README.md

 -----------
 I wrote more than two Web Apps using NodeJS as a server so here's why I did the boilerplate.

-Some features
+Features
 -----------
 - Static directory and files
-- Nodemon
+- Server monitor (nodemon)
-- Grunt JS
+- Grunt JS (Files Watch, CSS min, JS uglify)
 - no Jade

 Usage